 LinkedIn is considered one of the most effective marketing platforms for professional purposes.
 It has a much clearer business focus than say, Facebook and Instagram, and its members have a clear purpose using it: to manage their network and to grow professionally.
-For businesses in the freight industry, not only there are several professional logistics groups on LinkedIn you can join, but also it’s a great place to promote your company and services.
+For businesses in the freight industry, not only there are tons of professional logistics LinkedIn groups you can join, but LinkedIn is also a great platform to promote your company and services.
 Here we cover some step by step basics on how you can start promoting your freight forwarding business on LinkedIn.

 You cannot effectively generate leads on LinkedIn without structuring a professional page for your freight forwarding company.
 According to the posts from LinkedIn Marketing Team, there are four essential elements on your LinkedIn page that should be taken care of first:

 - Company images: They include your banner picture and a company logo.

 - A memorable slogan: In the overview section, don’t forget to describe your company’s: (1) target customers (2) services (3) value and vision as a clear yet compelling pitch.
 This way, people can easily find your page and know YOU are the right freight forwarder at a glance when they are searching for relevant topics. (see our page example below)

 - Organization information: It refers to your company website URL, related industry, employee number, and location.
 Filling them out in detail increases your credibility to your potential customers—no trusts, no click-throughs.

 - Customize the call-to-action button: Call-to-action button is important to attract your audience to make connections with you.
 Choose one button that aligns with your goal.
 It can be either Visit Website, Contact Us, or other actions.